fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 During installation, you are prompted to specify whether Icinga 2 should use MySQL.
 Select `Yes` to enable this feature.
 ![Windows Registry](./img/biti-ipm-icinga-installation-1.png)

-Then you are prompted to specify whether database should be configured with dbconfig-common.
+Next, you are prompted to specify whether database should be configured with dbconfig-common.
 Select `Yes` to enable dbconfig-common.
 ![Windows Registry](./img/biti-ipm-icinga-installation-2.png)

 <aside class="positive">